Structured vs. unstructured data: which one is better for SEO?

 Data ModelPredefined Data ModelNone

-SearchabilityEasy and quickComplex and Time-Consuming
+SearchabilityEasy and quickComplex and time-consuming

 AnalyticsEasy to analyzeNearly impossible to analyze